 We named our firm “270” for the number of electoral votes required to win the White House.
 Our team includes key leadership from across the Obama and Clinton campaigns, and we constantly hustle to achieve presidential-level work.

-In our first four years, we’ve partnered with over 200 campaigns, companies, and causes to develop engagement strategies that connect them to the people they care about in a meaningful way.
+In our first four years, we’ve partnered with nearly 300 campaigns, companies, and causes to develop engagement strategies that connect them to the people they care about in a meaningful way.

 We’ve worked with established organizations to make them more efficient, and helped innovators build campaigns and companies from the ground up.
 We’re changing the way our clients put their ideas into action – and changing the world in the process.